Regret-Free Reinforcement Learning for LTL Specifications: Proofs

 where $\I_k\colon [1;H_k]\rightarrow[1;I_k]$ maps the time points in episode $k$ into the corresponding interval, and $H_{k,i}$ denotes the length of the $i^{th}$ interval within the $k^{th}$ episode for $1\leq i \leq I_k$ and $H_{k,0}=1$.
 Therefore, we have

 Let us further define

-where $p(\cdot\mid\cdot,\cdot)$ corresponds to the transition probability in the true MDP $\Mp$.
-Similarly, we denote by $\ptk(\cdot\mid\cdot,\cdot)$ for the transition probability in the optimistic MDP $\Mtk$.
+where $p(.|.,.)$ corresponds to the transition probability in the true MDP $\M$.
+Similarly, we denote by $\ptk(.|.,.)$ for the transition probability in the optimistic MDP $\Mtk$.
 Note that for $\skh\in G\cup B$, we have $\thetakh(\skh)=0$.
 For $\skh\notin G\cup B$, we have

-where we used Eq.~\eqref{eq:EVI-termination} for the first inequality, the fact that $r(\skt)=0$ for every $\skt\notin G\cup B$ for the second equality, $\vpik(y)\leq 1$ for every $y\in S$ for the third equality, definition of $\beta_k$ (Eq.~\eqref{eq:trans-conf-bound}) for the second inequality, and definition of $\Phi_{k,h}$ (Eq.~\eqref{eq:phi-kh-def}) for the last inequality.
+where the first inequality follows from the termination condition of Alg.~\ref{alg:EVI}, the fact that $r(\skt)=0$ for every $\skt\notin G\cup B$ for the second equality, $\vpik(y)\leq 1$ for every $y\in S$ for the third equality, definition of $\beta_k$ (Eq.~\eqref{eq:beta_def}) for the second inequality, and definition of $\Phi_{k,h}$ (Eq.~\eqref{eq:phi-kh-def}) for the last inequality.
 Also, note that By telescopic sum we get

-where we used the arguments we made in the previous step of the proof to establish the first inequality, the fact that $\Theta_{k,H_{k,i+1}-1}(s_{k,H_{k,i+1}-1})=0$ by definition as $s_{k,t_{k,i+1}-1}\in G\cup B$ for every $1\leq i \leq I_k$ for the last inequality .
+where we used the arguments we made in the previous step of the proof to establish the first inequality, the fact that $\Theta_{k,H_{k,i+1}-1}(s_{k,H_{k,i+1}-1})=0$ by definition as $s_{k,t_{k,i+1}-1}\in G\cup B$ for every $1\leq i \leq I_k$ for the last inequality.
 By summing over all of the episodes we have

 In order to bound the first term, we note that

 Therefore, we can write